-Atlanta-area product who transferred to Georgia Tech following two standout seasons at VMI, where he made the All-Southern Conference team as a sophomore and was named SoCon Freshman of the Year … Prolific three-point shooter who can score in a variety of ways despite his small stature … Must sit out the 2019-20 season due to NCAA transfer rules, but will have two seasons of eligibility beginning in 2020-21 … Has five brothers and sisters … Enjoys bowling … Studied psychology at VMI; enrolled in history, technology and society at Tech.
+Atlanta-area product who transferred to Georgia Tech following two standout seasons at VMI, where he made the All-Southern Conference team as a sophomore and was named SoCon Freshman of the Year … Prolific three-point shooter who can score in a variety of ways despite his small stature … Was granted immediate eligibility by the NCAA on Sept.
+11, and has two seasons of eligibility remaining … Has five brothers and sisters … Enjoys bowling … Studied psychology at VMI; enrolled in history, technology and society at Tech.

 How transfer Bubba Parham chose Georgia Tech – Atlanta Journal-Constitution, April 24, 2019